habuka036/wakame-vdc-wiki/en/features/backup-instances.md

 You need to have started an [[instance|Jargon-Dictionary#Instance]] in order to back it up.
 If you don't know how to start an instance, you can find the instructions in [[the basic usage guide|Basic-usage]].

 Before you can create a backup, you have to power off your instance.
-Tick the checkbox next to your instance and click on `Select an Action`.
+On the Instances page of the GUI, tick the checkbox next to your instance and click on `Select an Action`.

 [[backup-instances-images/01_select_an_action.png]]

 Next, click on `Power Off`.

+**Remark**

-**Remark:** Make sure to click on `Power Off` and not `Stop`. `Stop` will delete the instance while keeping it's ip address and memory etc. reserved.
-When starting it again afterwards, it will run a new instance in its place. `Power Off` means that the instance's OS will get the shutdown signal and the instance will gracefully shut down.
+Make sure to click on `Power Off` and not `Stop`. `Stop` will delete the instance while keeping it's ip address and memory etc. reserved.
+When starting it again afterwards, it will run a new instance in its place.

+`Power Off` means that the instance's OS will get the shutdown signal and the instance will gracefully shut down.
 It is equivalent to shutting down a physical server.
 You will be able to `Power On` the same instance again later.

 [[backup-instances-images/02_power_off.png]]

 Your instance should now have the state of `halting`.
-Wait a few moments and lick on the `Refresh` button.
+Wait a few moments and click on the `Refresh` button.
 Repeat until your instance has reached the state of `halted`.

 Now tick the checkbox next to your instance again and click `Backup`.